dahans1/Bootcamp4/Readme.md

 As you develop the solution to this assignment you will need to complete at least the following tasks.

 - App.js - Main Application
--- Create the filterUpdate() function - to set the state of filter -- Create the selectUpdate() function - to set the state of selected building
+    - Create the filterUpdate() function - to set the state of filter
+    - Create the selectUpdate() function - to set the state of selected building

 - BuildingList.js: *In this file you will*
--- create a filter on the building list constant that allows you to filter on the name of the building -- display only the buldings the meet the filter criteria -- Create an onClick listener action that will allow you to click on a building name and capture the ID
+    - create a filter on the building list constant that allows you to filter on the name of the building
+    - display only the buldings the meet the filter criteria
+    - Create an onClick listener action that will allow you to click on a building name and capture the ID

 - Search.js: *In this file you will*
--- Capture the text that is typed into the textbox and store this value using the filterUpdate() function -- use the onChange listener function
+    - Capture the text that is typed into the textbox and store this value using the filterUpdate() function
+    - use the onChange listener function
--- Note: You will need to understand how to use ref values from form inputs
+    - Note: You will need to understand how to use ref values from form inputs

 - ViewBuilding.js:
--- Captured building ID to look-up the additional information for the building -- Return additional details of the building to be rendered on the screen for the user
+    - Captured building ID to look-up the additional information for the building
+    - Return additional details of the building to be rendered on the screen for the user

 - Create two new components that allow you to add and remove elements from the list.
-AddBuilding.js - Add a buliding to the listings RemoveBuilding.js - remove a building from the listings
+    - AddBuilding.js - Add a buliding to the listings
+    - RemoveBuilding.js - remove a building from the listings

-- index.css - Style the User Interface of this app using CSS and Bootstrap 4 to make this app look professional and user friendly, e.g., -- style the listings
+- index.css - Style the User Interface of this app using CSS and Bootstrap 4 to make this app look professional and user friendly, e.g.,
+    - style the listings
--- add icons for search, add, and delete
+    - add icons for search, add, and delete
--- search bar
+    - search bar
--- buttons
+    - buttons
--- card for viewing the selected listing (ViewBuilding.js)
+    - card for viewing the selected listing (ViewBuilding.js)

 ### Setup
-*Note: This is a big assignment, start early and work on getting simple things working first.
-Remember the Baby Name App tutorial listed in the React section, provides a video tutorial walkthrough of many of the feaures you will be completing for this project.*
+*Note: This is a big assignment, start early and work on getting simple things working first. **Remember the Baby Name App tutorial listed in the React section, provides a video tutorial walkthrough of many of the feaures you will be completing for this project.**

 1. Install Bootstrap 4, [there are 3  ways](https://getbootstrap.com/docs/4.3/getting-started/download/):
 -- (1) npm install bootstrap (or yarn add bootstrap) - *Recommended*